Convex-Dev/design/papers/convex-whitepaper.md

 * It is comparatively simple to implement, reducing the risk of bugs in the CVM implementation (which may require a protocol update to correct).
 * Lisp is well suited for interactive usage at a REPL prompt.
 This facilitates rapid prototyping and development of Actors in a way that we believe is a significant advantage for decentralised application builders looking to test and prototype new ideas.

-Developers using the Convex system are not required to use Convex Lisp: It is perfectly possible to create alternative language front-ends that target the CVM (e.g. by constructing trees of Ops directly).
-We have experimental support for a JavaScript-like language (Scrypt) and are encouraging community members to innovate further in this space.
+Developers using the Convex system are not required to use Convex Lisp: It is perfectly possible to create alternative language front ends that target the CVM (e.g. by constructing trees of Ops directly).
+Convex has experimental support for a JavaScript-like language (Scrypt) and community members are encouraged to innovate further in this space.

 #### Scheduled execution

 The CVM includes a specialised data structure called the Schedule that references CVM code to be executed under a specific Account at a defined future timestamp.

 The main purpose of the Schedule is to allow Actors to implement autonomous behaviour without the need to wait for an external transaction to trigger execution.
-This could be used, for example, to finalise a decentralised auction, to distribute the prize from a random lottery, to trade on a periodic basis, or to unlock assets that have been frozen for a specified period of time.
+This could be used to finalise a decentralised auction, to distribute the prize from a random lottery, to trade on a periodic basis, or to unlock assets that have been frozen for a specified period of time.

 The schedule is **unstoppable**, in the sense that once the consensus timestamp advances based a scheduled execution time, the associated code is automatically executed according to protocol guarantees.
 This execution is guaranteed to happen before any other transactions in a block submitted on or after the same timestamp.